AJMansfield/Intelligence-Core-Public/ag5.md

 "One more time, hopefully it'll sound believable on the third try."

 The man glared at him for a fraction of a second, before sighing, resigned.
-"This was uploaded to arxiv.org a few hours ago."
+"This was uploaded to arxiv.org a few days ago."

 "There we go."
 The URL at the bottom of the page had been a dead giveaway.